 - g.
+Certain reclassifications may have been made to some prior year account balances in order to conform to current year presentation. - h.
 The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Actual results could differ from those estimates. - h.
+Actual results could differ from those estimates. - i.
+Income from unconditional contributions is recognized when received or pledged.
+Grant income is recognized when the conditions are fulfilled and when the grant expenses are incurred.
+Program income is reported at the amount that reflects the consideration to which the Organization expects to be entitled in exchange for providing services.
+Grants and other receivables are stated at the amount that management expects to collect, therefore no allowance for doubtful accounts has been deemed necessary. - j.
 The Organization was granted 501(c)(3) status under Section 501(a) of the Internal Revenue Code.
 Therefore, the Organization is generally exempt from both Federal and State income taxes.

 The Organization adopted the provision pertaining to uncertain tax positions and has determined that there are no material uncertain tax positions that require recognition or disclosure in the financial statements.
-The Organization is generally no longer subject to income tax examination by the applicable taxing jurisdiction for periods prior to 2016.
+The Organization is generally no longer subject to income tax examination by the applicable taxing jurisdiction for periods prior to 2018.

 - i.
-Subsequent events have been evaluated through August 14, 2019, which is the date the financial statements were available to be issued. - j.
+Subsequent events have been evaluated through September 15, 2021, which is the date the financial statements were available to be issued. - j.
 The Organization has adopted the policy of capitalizing donated works of art.

-Note 3 - Investments:
+Note 3 - Fair Value Measurements: